 - San Diego County Behavioral Health Services is committed to honoring the rights of every client to have access to a fair, impartial, effective process through which the client can seek resolution of a grievance or adverse benefit determination by the BHP.
 All county operated and contracted providers are required to participate fully in the Member Grievance and Appeal Process.
-Providers shall comply with all aspects of the process, including the distribution and display of the appropriate beneficiary protection materials, including posters, brochures and grievance/appeal forms as described in the process. - Beneficiary Packet Materials Order Form and Grievance/Appeal Forms are available here. - The BHP has delegated the roles and responsibilities of managing the grievance and appeal resolution process for beneficiaries to contracted advocacy organizations.
+Providers shall comply with all aspects of the process, including the distribution and display of the appropriate beneficiary protection materials, including posters, brochures and grievance/appeal forms as described in the process. - Beneficiary Packet Materials Order Form to request hard copies of brochures and posters related to the Member Grievance and Appeal Processes is available here.
+The order form also includes information on where to access grievance and appeal forms and how to request selfaddressed envelopes.
+Postage paid self-addressed envelopes are required to be provided to clients for mailing grievances and appeals. - The BHP has delegated the roles and responsibilities of managing the grievance and appeal resolution process for beneficiaries to contracted advocacy organizations.
 When one of the contracted advocacy organizations notifies a provider of a grievance or appeal, the provider shall cooperate with the investigation and resolution of the grievance or appeal in a timely manner. - Providers shall have self-addressed stamped envelopes (CCHEA and JFS will provide upon request), posters, brochures, grievance/appeal forms in all threshold languages to include interpreter services and toll-free numbers that have adequate TTY/TTD and interpreter capability. - These materials shall be displayed in a prominent public place.
 The client shall not be discouraged, hindered, or otherwise interfered with when seeking or attempting to file a grievance/appeal.
 The client is also not required to present a grievance/appeal in writing and shall be assisted in preparing a written grievance/appeal, if requested. - Providers shall inform clients, their authorized representative, or the provider acting on behalf of the client, about their right to file a grievance with assistance from one of the County's contracted advocacy organizations listed below (42 CFR §438.406):

 Jewish Family Services, Patient Advocacy Program (JFS)

-(For inpatient or residential SUD services)
+(For inpatient or residential services)

 1-800-479-2233 or 619-282-1134

 Email: jfsonline@jfssd.org

-Consumer Center for Health, Education, and Advocacy (CCHEA) (For outpatient SUD services) 1-877-734-3258
+Consumer Center for Health, Education, and Advocacy (CCHEA) (For outpatient services)